enspiral/os-book/en/README.md

 # Enspiral OS
-This is a book describing the Enspiral Organizing System.
+This is a book describing the Enspiral Organising System.